cockroachdb/docs/_includes/v19.2/prod-deployment/secure-test-cluster.md

 CockroachDB replicates and distributes data behind-the-scenes and uses a [Gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) to enable each node to locate data across the cluster.
 Once a cluster is live, any node can be used as a SQL gateway.

-When using a load balancer, you must issue commands directly to the load balancer, which then routes traffic to the nodes.
+When using a load balancer, you should issue commands directly to the load balancer, which then routes traffic to the nodes.

 Use the [built-in SQL client](use-the-built-in-sql-client.html) locally as follows: